Yohannes-Asfaw/a2sv1/README.md

-# a2sv leet code and other questions my solutions
+# a2sv leet code and other questions solutions